 In the book industry, book publishing companies serve a wide variety of purposes, all related to the book's production process.
 Depending on the publishing route, a book publishing company's purpose can vary as well.

 In a traditional publishing company, the author is given a book contract that basically sells their rights to the book to the publisher, who then oversees the production process.

 In publishing companies that cater primarily to self-published authors, the purposes can vary as well, according to the company type.
-We’ll cover the main types of self-publishing companies in the next section.
+Learning how to self-publish can be daunting when you're first starting out, and each company has something slightly different to offer.
+We'll cover the main types of self-publishing companies in the next section.